barcek/thru.js/README.md

 Any other properties on the returned object are placed on the `store` object, which is made available to later methods and later files.
 Any method placed on the `store` object with the substring 'Task' in its key will be run once after the target file tree is built.

 The `forNext` and `store` objects are the second and third arguments to each method.
+The former starts out holding the project root path to help with importing resources and managing context.

 To run preliminary tasks, just use a thru file with one or more methods that return no content.
 Again, thru files that produce no content are not represented in the target file tree.